CSBP-CPSE/OpenTabulate/docs/content/CONTRIB.md

 }
 ```

-It is important to know that the keys are operated under `AND` and the content of each key value is operated under `OR`.
-Hence, if a source file contains
+It is important to know that the keys are operated under `AND` and the values of each key is operated under `OR`.
+For example, if a source file contains

 ```
 "filter" : {